 Mission & History:

-PFTP's mission is to increase equitable access to healthy food and strengthen communities by empowering neighbors to share in the harvest and care of city-grown produce.
+Portland Fruit Tree Project’s mission is to increase equitable access to healthful food and strengthen communities by empowering neighbors to share in the harvest and care of city-grown produce.

 What we accomplished in 2014:

 - Harvested 50,869 pounds of fruit that would have otherwise gone to waste, from 1312 trees at 143 sites throughout the city.

 - Registered more fruit trees to bring our total of registered fruit trees to 2,774 in Portland and 1,985 outside of Portland.

-- Managed or operated 3 public orchards in our Community Orchards Program.
+- Managed four public orchards through our Community Orchards Program.

 - Cared for 251 registered fruit trees and provided intensive skills-trainings in organic fruit tree care to 46 Tree Care Team members, through our Tree Care Teams program.